courselabs/kubernetes/labs/persistentvolumes/README.md

       claimName: small-pvc
 ```

-Before we get to PVCs, we'll look at other options for writing application data in Kubernetes,
+</details><br />

 ## Data in the container's writeable layer

+Before we get to PVCs, we'll look at other options for writing application data in Kubernetes.

 Every container has a writeable layer which can be used to create and update files.